Toenail Fungus Treatment Side Effects: A Complete Guide to Risks and Safety (2026)

 Laser and Light Therapies: Localized Effects, High Cost

-The primary advantage of this approach is safety.
 According to the American Academy of Dermatology (AAD), the side effects from laser treatment are generally minimal and confined to the treated area.
 There are no systemic risks to your internal organs.

 • A sensation of warmth or mild pain.